XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

 ### Build and Run Instructions

 Assuming the Advantec MIC-7700 runs a Debian-based Linux OS (e.g., Ubuntu), follow these steps to build and run the code.
-These instructions are designed to be straightforward, allowing the engineer to set it up easily.
+These instructions are designed to be straightforward, allowing the engineer to set it up easily for demo purposes.
+In production you'll be using something else probably as discussed.

 #### Step 1: Prepare the Environment
 Install the necessary dependencies on the MIC-7700.
 Connect to the device via SSH or a terminal and run: